mecortez/mecortez/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Front-End
-- 🌱 I’m currently learning HTML5, CSS3 and JavaScript
+- 🌱 I’m currently learning Angular
 - 📫 How to reach me: @dudacortez